nitinsanap95-hash/Elevate-Lab-Project----50-Question-Ansers/README.md

 > “My first line of defense is **parameterized queries** or using an ORM.
 I also validate user input, configure least-privilege DB access, and integrate a WAF for added protection.
 For detection, I use tools like Burp Suite and sqlmap during testing phases.”

----

-✅ Ready for **Q31: What Is a Zero-Day Vulnerability?**
-It’s a high-profile interview question — especially if you’re applying to SOC, Red Team, or Threat Intel roles.
-Ready to continue?

-Great!
-Let's dive deep into a high-impact concept in cybersecurity:

----

 ### ❓ **Q31.
 What Is a Zero-Day Vulnerability?**